 Even with these items, you may still be denied re-entry into Panama if your customs agent is a dick.
 Be prepared if you’re going to do a visa run to Costa Rica from Panama both with the proper paperwork and for the reality that this may not be enough.

-How to Travel in Panama
+How to Get Around Panama

 Panama has a great public transportation system!
 Public buses can take you just about anywhere, from inside the cities to deep into the countryside.
 Using buses as a means of traveling is a great way to go backpacking in Panama because they’re convenient but, most importantly, they’re cheap!

 Those who plan to ride the bus should check this website for a list of routes and timetables.

 The Pan-American Highway is the main artery in Panama.
 It is a comfortable paved highway that links the Americas, well, aside from the Darian Gap.

 Outside of the Pan-American, the roads can be pretty rough and generally degrade in quality as you travel further away from the main highway.
 But if a mainliner bus can’t get you to where you want to go because of road conditions, then you can always grab a local bus.

 The local minibusses that crawl through the cities and towns are called diablos rojos or “Red Devils.”
 Like most chicken buses found in Latin America, these devils are brightly decorated and packed like a tuna can.
 Fares cost a matter of cents.
 Be careful of your surroundings and pickpockets when riding one of these.